lilca/Interfaces/SEGA_SC-3000/av_cable.md

 |4|5V|
 |5|-|

-Note that DIN8 has U-type(262 degrees) and C-type(270 degrees).
-MEGADRIVE is U-type.
+Note that connector is DIN5.

 ## References